rameshthy/Getting-and-cleaning-data/codebook.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-How run_analysis.R implements the above steps:
+How run_analysis.R implemented the above process:

-Require dplyr and data.table librareis.
+Require dplyr and data.table libraries.
 Load both test and train data
 Load the features and activity labels.
 Combine the datasets